Ackee-Blockchain/trident/documentation/docs/start-fuzzing/index.md

 trident init
 ```

-if you have already initialized Trident, you can add a new fuzz test using:
+If you have already initialized Trident, you can add a new fuzz test using:

 ```bash
 trident fuzz add